In a previous post, we provide a comprehensive overview of WordPress Themes.

 StudioPress

-Many web developers like the Genesis framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps this framework frequently up-to-date to reflect best practices for coding and to ensure that themes remain always compatible with the latest WordPress version, but because you can update your themes without losing any customizations you may have made to your theme.
+Many website developers like this framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps this framework regularly updated to reflect best practices for coding and to make sure that it is always compatible with the latest WordPress version, but because you can update themes built using the Genesis framework without losing any customizations you have made to your theme.

-This is because themes built using the Genesis framework use something called “child themes,” which are like “skins” that sit on top of the framework and gives your site its unique look and feel.
+This is because StudioPress themes use something called “child themes,” which are like a paint job that sits on top of the framework and gives your site its unique design.

-If this all sounds way too technical, don’t worry about it.
+If this sounds way too technical, don’t worry about it.
 StudioPress themes are very easy to work with, just like all other WordPress themes.
 The great thing about choosing StudioPress themes is that one low price entitles you to receive unlimited support and updates, and you can install your themes on unlimited domains.

 For more details, click here: StudioPress.

-WP Theme-Checking Tools
+Theme-Checking Tools

-What WordPress Theme Is That?
+What WordPress Theme Is That? – WP Theme And Plugin Search Tool

-This is a great resource if you ever come across a WordPress site that you like and would like to know what WordPress theme is being used on the site.
+This is a great resource if you ever come across a WordPress site that you like and would like to know what WP theme the site is using.

 Theme Authenticity Checker (TAC)

-We hope that you have found this information useful.
+We hope that you have found the information on how to find great WP useful.